Wealthfront’s Tax-Optimized Direct Indexing

 However, index funds and ETFs have two disadvantages relative to optimum performance in achieving the above goals and for their investors.

-- Owning an index fund or ETF comes with a fee.
+- Owning an index fund or ETF comes with a fee, often called an “expense ratio”.
 Although the fee may be small, it still acts as barrier to fully replicating the performance of a passive index investment.
-This management fee can add to an investor’s overall costs because it is typically in addition to any advisory fees or commissions the investor already pays.
+This expense ratio can add to an investor’s overall costs because it is typically in addition to any advisory fees or commissions the investor already pays.